How to Install and Run ClickHouse

 It’s a fast open-source management system for column-oriented databases that ensures online analytical processing and produces data reports in real-time using SQL queries, including complex queries.

 So, if you’re looking for a powerful column-oriented database that can handle large volumes of data, consider using ClickHouse as your analytic DBMS of choice.
-In this tutorial, you’ll learn how to install the ClickHouse server and client on your machine.
+In this ClickHouse tutorial, you’ll learn how to install the ClickHouse server and client on your machine.

-While there are serverless solutions for using ClickHouse, some prefer to deploy the tools on their own server.
+While there are serverless solutions for using ClickHouse database, some prefer to deploy the tools on their own server.
 Not everyone is able or willing to purchase hardware to create and maintain their own server to use ClickHouse, so renting virtual servers is a popular solution these days.
 One of the largest providers of such services is Amazon Web Services (AWS).

 For this process, you don’t need to have a lot of things at hand – you just need to create an account on AWS and set up the suitable machine.